singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

 You can refer to [this](https://cloud.google.com/functions/docs) for docs.
 - No ops, no server just code entry point and response, auto-scaled by GCP
 - Can be triggered by dataflow, GCS bucket events, Pub/Sub Messages and HTTP Calls
+- Cloud Functions is a managed serverless product that is able to respond to events in the cloud, such as creating a file in Cloud Storage

 ## DataProc vs DataFlow vs DataPrep
 ![enter image description here](https://cloud.google.com/architecture/images/data-lifecycle-4.svg)